A Praise for Defensive Programming: Leveraging Uncertainty for Effective Malware Mitigation: Evaluation

 \section{Evaluation}

-The goal of our evaluation is to discover the impact of \chame's uncertain environment in affecting malware and benign software behavior.
-We considered security, performance, and software behavior to answer the following research questions: (i) how will the uncertain environment with interference strategies affect software execution? (ii) is the per-system call interference threshold more effective than a static threshold? (iii) how different strategies impact the malware in the uncertain environment? and (iv) how benign software can be more resilient in the uncertain environment?
+The goal of our evaluation was to discover the impact of \chame's uncertain environment in affecting malware and benign software behavior.
+We considered security, performance, and software behavior to answer the following research questions: (i) how will the uncertain environment with perturbation strategies affect software execution? (ii) is the per-process, per-system call perturbation threshold more effective than a static threshold? (iii) how different strategies impact malware in the uncertain environment?, and (iv) how can benign software be more resilient in the uncertain environment?

-In general, our evaluation leveraged a collection of 113 software including common software from GNU projects \cite{gnuproject}, SPEC CPU2006 \cite{cpu2006} and Phoronix-test-suite \cite{pts} (47 I/O-bound and 66 CPU-bound).
-Our 100 malware samples were randomly selected from THC \cite{thc} and VirusShare \cite{virusshare} in different categories (22 flooders, 14 worms, 15 spyware, 24 Trojans and 25 viruses).
+Our evaluation leveraged a collection of 113 software including common software from GNU projects \cite{gnuproject}, SPEC CPU2006 \cite{cpu2006} and Phoronix-test-suite \cite{pts} (47 I/O-bound and 66 CPU-bound).
+The malware samples used in our evaluations were selected from THC \cite{thc} and VirusShare \cite{virusshare}.

+Our selection criteria was to have a diverse software dataset, which at the same time, could allow timely \textit{manual} analysis of all aspects of execution.
+For certain cases, the outcome of software execution can only be analyzed via manual inspection (e.g., the outcome of files produced by a text editor under the uncertain environment).
+Other reasons for the need to perform \textit{manual} analysis were as follows.
+First, we needed to reverse engineering malware binaries to discover whether the malware sample was a self-contained \textit{desktop} binary, which libraries and versions were required for the malware execution, which input parameters were required for execution, and to correctly install the specific software and version that a certain malware would inject payload into.
+Second, we needed to prepare the malware with all its required resources, such as installing libraries, setting up the environment, and launching the victim software.

+We analyzed 100 malware samples belonging to different categories (22 flooders, 14 worms, 15 spyware, 24 Trojans, and 25 viruses).
 The samples contained executables built on both x86 and x86\_64 systems.
-All the malware and benign software used in our experiments are detailed in the Appendix.
+All the malware and benign software used in our experiments are detailed in Table 1 and Table 2 in the Appendix \cite{appendix}.

-We deployed and evaluated \chame on four virtual machines (VMs) running Ubuntu 12.04 with 1GB RAM, 30GB Hard Disk, and 1 processor, one with x86 architecture, and the other with x86\_64 architecture.
-The host machine working as the testbed runs Ubuntu 14.04 with 16GB RAM, 160GB Hard Disk, x86\_64 architecture, and 8 processors.
+We deployed and evaluated \chame on two virtual machines (VMs) both running Ubuntu 12.04 with 1GB RAM, 30GB Hard Disk, and one processor.
+One VM used x86 architecture, and the other used x86\_64 architecture.